janvodak/AspDotNetCore-ShoppingApp/docs/architecture-and-design.md

-# Architecture and Desing in general
+# Software Architecture and Software Desing in general

 Architecture in this repository embraces a monorepo approach housed within a single, unified repository.
 Despite the widespread adoption of microservices and distributed systems, decision to maintain a monorepo structure is intentional